 Glaswegian Alan Dunn creates artworks using sound and digital images: collaborating with thousands of citizens to unlock the hidden narrative in communities.
 Alan also lectures in Art and Design at Leeds Beckett University and has been involved in a number of projects.
-Most recently, he worked with Age UK to map the experiences of retired seafarers.
+Recently, he worked with Age UK to map the experiences of retired seafarers.

 Roger Hill is a writer, storyteller and performer, and has worked with groups of all ages and backgrounds for over 40 years.
 Roger also presents the nation’s longest running alternative music show on BBC Radio Merseyside.

 Brigitte Jurack is a German sculptor, whose work has been exhibited all over the world.
-Brigitte is Head of Sculpture/ time based arts at Manchester School of Art (MMU) and runs many sculpture workshops, encouraging participants to discover the joy of making things
+Brigitte is Head of Sculpture/ time based arts at Manchester School of Art and runs many sculpture workshops, encouraging participants to discover the joy of making things

-Mary Prestidge is an experienced dancer, teacher and improviser, working with the senses to ignite the imagination and create new ways of communication.
+Mary Prestidge is an experienced dancer, teacher and improviser, working with the senses to ignite the imagination and create new modes of communication.
 Originally an Olympic gymnast, Mary’s professional dance career began at Ballet Rambert in 1969.

 Benefits include: Improved quality of life, Increased confidence and self-esteem, Enhanced cognitive capacity, Sense of community and social inclusion, Physical health improvements, such as increased joint mobility.

-We Belong Together and Belong @ Home
+We Belong Together and Belong at Home

-Bluecoat was awarded funding from Arts Council England’s new Celebrating Age fund and the Baring Foundation.
+Bluecoat was awarded funding from The Baring Foundation through Arts Council England’sCelebrating Age programme

-To find out more about the project, please contact Tabitha Moses (project facilitator) at firstname.lastname@example.org
+To find out more about the project, please contact Tabitha Moses (Project Facilitator) at email@example.com